Environmental Biology Degree

 Requirements

-Most schools require a letter of intent, SAT scores, letters of recommendation, a small application fee, and high school transcripts.
+Most programs require a letter of intent, SAT scores, letters of recommendation, a small application fee, and high school transcripts.
+Some competitive programs may also request interviews or additional essays demonstrating your commitment to environmental work.

 Coursework